Reuse & Recycle

 When you buy a new mattress, the retailer will often take your old one

-Multiple items if you have a lot to disperse at once or have big, hard to dispose of items:
+Multiple Items if you have more than one type of item to disperse at once or have big, hard to dispose of items:

 Our committee sponsors a recycling event every fall where you bring a carload and for a fee, it's dispersed responsibly by Green Team Junk Removal